Quantum Coherence and Anomalous Work Extraction in Qubit Gate Dynamics: KDQs of two qubit-gates: detailed analysis

 We now consider a factorized input state $\hat{\rho}=\hat{\sigma}\otimes \hat{\tau}$ and observe that $\hat{P}_{\phi}$ commutes with both $\hat{\Pi}_{\uparrow}$ and $\hat{\Pi}_{\downarrow}$ and so we get the trivial KDQs

 for any single-qubit state $\hat{\sigma}$.
-Since the KDQs $q_{if}^{U\otimes V}(\hat{\sigma}\otimes\hat{\tau})$ depend on at least one of the two off-diagonal single qubit KDQs ($q_{\uparrow\downarrow}$ and/or $q_{\downarrow\uparrow}$), see Eq.~\eqref{eq:factorization_app}, for transformations in which on both the qubits act gates with $\hat{P}_{\phi}$ structure, all the $10$ KDQs of interest are identically zero.
+Since the KDQs $q_{if}^{U\otimes V}(\hat{\sigma}\otimes\hat{\tau})$ depend on at least one of the two off-diagonal single qubit KDQs ($q_{\uparrow\downarrow}$ and/or $q_{\downarrow\uparrow}$), see Eq.~\eqref{eq:factorization_app}, for transformations in which gates with $\hat{P}_{\phi}$ structure act on both qubits, all the $10$ KDQs of interest are identically zero.
 This result simplifies the matrix~\eqref{eq:qp_matrix}, which, for transformations applied to factorized states, turns out to be

 For transformations of the type $\hat{H}\otimes \hat{P}_{\phi}$, the full KDQs can be written as \begin{widetext}

 where we have used Eqs.~\eqref{eq:qp_factor},~\eqref{eq:qp_Pgate} and used the table~\ref{tab:alphabeta} as reference.
 At the same time, we can use the same procedure for transformations of the type $\hat{P}_{\phi}\otimes \hat{H}$, and we obtain